Ukrainian graphic designer leads second life on protest square

 They also feel there is no turning back because, should the protest wind down without securing any major political changes, the authorities could persecute the protesters.

-The Skliarevskys favor talks between the rival sides that would lead to Yanukovich's resignation, as well as sanctions against state officials who use force against the protesters.
+The Skliarevskys favour talks between the rival sides that would lead to Yanukovich's resignation, as well as sanctions against state officials who use force against the protesters.

 They first met by accident five years ago in a cafe in Kharkiv in eastern Ukraine, a mainly Russian-speaking area with stronger historic ties to Moscow than in the country's west.